westland garden health logo

 Our favourite bulb planting tools

 First, start by using a Hand Fork to cultivate as well as de-weed to prepare the surface soil.
-Once you have prepared the area to plant and have decided where each are going, it’s time to get digging.
+Once you have prepared the area to plant and have decided where each plant is going, it’s time to get digging.
 And using the right tool for the job can make bulb planting a breeze.
-Its very important to plant bulbs at the right depth to ensure you get to witness their beautiful display.
-If bulbs are planted too deeply, you may only get foliage and can even not emerge at all.
-Although we recommend that a bulb planted overly deep is better than too shallow its always best to think about the general rule of thumb.
+It’s very important to plant bulbs at the right depth to ensure you get to witness their beautiful display.
+If bulbs are planted too deeply, you may only get foliage and may not even emerge at all.
+Although we recommend that a bulb planted overly deep is better than too shallow, it’s always best to think about the general rule of thumb.
 We therefore recommend you plant a bulb at approximately three times its depth (though there are some exceptions).

-There are several bulb planting tools available and we have selected the best one for each type of bulb below.
-Once you have made uniform planting holes and placed the bulbs in the soil, you can then backfill the holes using a Hand Trowel.
+There are several bulb planting tools available, and we have selected the best one for each type of bulb below.
+Once you have made uniform planting holes and placed the bulbs in the soil, you can then backfill the holes using a trowel.

 westland bulb planting compost in use